Policy Paper Competition

 GENERAL ASSEMBLY

-REMANDING ILLICIT FISSILE MATERIALSFor a non-traditional committee like “Do You Want to Build a Nation” it should look like:
+REMANDING ILLICIT FISSILE MATERIALSFor a non-traditional committee like “Seven Years’ War” it should look like: